Many homeowners, and even some private business owners, keep dogs.

 California Civil Jury Instructions, section 1001.
 Basic Duty of Care, reads that landowners are negligent if they fail to use reasonable care to keep their property in a reasonably safe condition, and that they must use reasonable care to discover unsafe conditions, repair and replace unsafe conditions, or/and give adequate warning of unsafe conditions.
 The instructions continue to read that duties are no longer imposed under rigid classifications of trespasser, licensee, and invitee.

-If a dog is known to be dangerous or aggressive by the dog owner, yet the dog owner fails to restrain it or prevent it from causing harm to those who enter the property, the dog owner may be found negligent as such, and held liable for your harm.
+If a dog is known to be dangerous or aggressive by the dog owner, yet the dog owner fails to restrain it or prevent it from causing harm to those who enter the property, the dog owner may be found negligent.
+If this is the case, the owner may be held liable for your injuries.

 Contact the Allen Law Firm Today to Learn More About Your Rights if Bitten by a Dog